 8. Parents are encouraged to go with their young children to the restrooms, if needed during the services.

 9. There is a concern that singing can assist spreading viruses by projecting exhaled water droplets further distances.
 Wearing face coverings will lessen this concern.
-Anyone not wearing a face covering, should only sing if other people are greater than 12 feet away to lessen this concern.

 10. At the end of each service, rows/tables will be dismissed individually through multiple doors to maintain distancing.
 Pastor Tom will dismiss the rows.